Reliable Majority Vote Computation with Complementary Sequences for UAV Waypoint Flight Control: Introduction

-The idea of function computation over a multiple access channel was first thoroughly analyzed in Bobak's pioneering work in \cite{Nazer_2007}.
+The idea of function computation over a \ac{MAC} was first thoroughly analyzed in Bobak's pioneering work in \cite{Nazer_2007}.
 In \cite{goldenbaum2013harnessing} and \cite{goldenbaum2015nomographic}, Goldenbaum shows that \ac{OAC} can be utilized to compute a family of functions, i.e., nomographic functions, including arithmetic mean, norm, polynomial function, maximum, and \ac{MV}.
-OAC recently has gained momentum with an increased number of applications where the nodes communicate with each other to perform some computational tasks.
-For example, the authors in \cite{chen2021distributed,Sahin_2022MVjournal,Guangxu_2020,Guangxu_2021} implement \ac{FL} \cite{pmlr-v54-mcmahan17a} over a wireless network, where \ac{OAC} is used for aggregating gradients or model parameters of the edge devices at an edge server efficiently.
-Similarly, \ac{OAC} is considered for split learning in \cite{Krouka_2021} to aggregate smashed data.
-For control application, the stability of a dynamic plant is investigated under limited wireless resources in \cite{Cai_2018} and \ac{OAC} is exploited to compute the feedback from a large number of distributed sensors as quickly as possible to ensure the stability of a dynamic plant.
-In \cite{Park_2021}, a general state-space model of a discrete-time linear time-invariant system is proposed to be computed with \ac{OAC}.
-In \cite{Jihoon_2022Platooning}, \ac{OAC} is utilized to achieve mean consensus for a vehicle platooning application.
-It is shown that all vehicles converge to a specific value proportional to the average position without using an orthogonal multiplexing technique.
-We refer the readers to \cite{Altun_2021survey,sahinSurvey2023,hellstrom2020wireless}, and \cite{Zhibin_2022oac} and the references therein on \ac{OAC} and its exciting applications.
+OAC has recently gained momentum with an increased number of applications where the ultimate purpose of communications is computation.
+For example, the authors in \cite{chen2021distributed,Sahin_2022MVjournal,Guangxu_2020,Guangxu_2021} implement \ac{FL} \cite{pmlr-v54-mcmahan17a} over a wireless network, where \ac{OAC} is used for aggregating a large number of gradients or model parameters of the edge devices at an edge server efficiently.
+Similarly, \ac{OAC} is considered for split learning in \cite{Krouka_2021} to aggregate smashed data, i.e., the outputs of a neural network.
+We refer the readers to \cite{Altun_2021survey,sahinSurvey2023,Zheng_2023,hellstrom2020wireless}, and \cite{Zhibin_2022oac} and the references therein for \ac{OAC} and its exciting applications, such as distributed localization, wireless data centers, and wireless control systems.